Skip to content

 ✅ Do: Decorate only request dependent property

-It's recommended to decorate only request-dependent properties, such as requestIP, requestTime, or session.
+It's recommended to decorate only for request-dependent properties, such as requestIP, requestTime, or session.

-Overusing decorators may tie your code to Elysia, making it harder to test and reuse.
+Overusing decorators ties your code to Elysia, making it harder to test and reuse.

 import { Elysia } from 'elysia'